officialayushyadav15/crackyourinternship/Day 1/Remove Duplicates from Sorted Array/README.md

 - Modify the array `nums` such that the first `k` elements contain the unique elements in the order they were present in `nums` initially.
 The remaining elements of `nums` are not important, as well as the size of `nums`.
 - Return `k`.

+For more details on the problem, visit the [LeetCode Problem Link](https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/).

 ## Description